-Andy Leck is the head of the Intellectual Property (IP) Practice Group and a member of the Dispute Resolution Practice Group in Singapore.
-He is a core member of Baker McKenzie's regional IP practice and leads the Myanmar IP Steering Committee.
+Andy Leck is the head of the Intellectual Property and Technology (IPTech) Practice Group and a member of the Dispute Resolution Practice Group in Singapore.
+He is a core member of Baker McKenzie's regional IP practice and also leads the Myanmar IP Practice Group.

-Andy is an appointed member of the Singapore Copyright Tribunal and is also a mediator with the WIPO Arbitration and Mediation Center.
+Andy was appointed by the Intellectual Property Office of Singapore (IPOS) as an IP Adjudicator to hear disputes at IPOS for a two-year term from April 2021.
+He has been an appointed member of the Singapore Copyright Tribunal since May 2010 and a mediator with the WIPO Arbitration and Mediation Center.
+He is also appointed as a Notary Public & Commissioner for Oaths in Singapore.
 He previously served on the International Trademark Association’s Board of Directors and was a member of the executive committee.

 Andy has more than 20 years of experience handling contentious and non-contentious matters in the areas of IP, corporate litigation and arbitration matters.
 He regularly represents Fortune 500 corporations in the pharmaceutical and life sciences, consumer goods and retail, technology, and energy industries.